Growing wealth through property

 Once you’ve decided on an area to focus on, research the market and create a list of properties that are likely to meet your investment criteria.
 If you’re looking in a city, your list may contain 30 or 40 potential investment properties.
 If you’re looking in a small town you may only have five or six properties.
 You can then narrow them down by doing a basic analysis to compare each property.
 To do this, you’ll need to know:

-• How much your mortgage repayments will be (you can use our Property Investment calculator (to calculate this).
+– How much your mortgage repayments will be

 Your property investment team is one of your greatest assets as you grow your property portfolio.
 Research your team carefully before you start investing in property to save time and money in the long run.
 You’re the selector and coach – your aim is to select the best players who you trust and can work together to get the job done.
 Your team will include permanent players and players you keep on the reserve bench for when they’re needed.
 The permanent players in your property investment team will include: